dqh725/cheeger.blog/_posts/2018-11-04-a-manual-message-example-of-http-protocol-via-netcat.md

 ---

 # Introduction
-Everyone web developer knows HTTP protocol more or less, the full name is **Hypertext Transfer Protocol**.
+**Hypertext Transfer Protocol**(HTTP) is an application protocol for distributed, collaborative, hypermedia iformation systems, http is the foundation of data communication for the WWW.

+Development of HTTP was initiated by Tim Berners-Lee at CERN in 1989, and a later version HTTP/2 was standardized in 2015 and is now supported by major web[(wiki)][http-wiki-url].

-In my words, it's a set of message formats pre-defined for any client talking to any server.
-While the lastest version is HTTP/2 which is released in 2015, HTTP/1.1 is still the most widely supported one.
+In my words, it is a set of message formats standard pre-defined for 2 parties(client-server).
+The lastest version is HTTP/2 which is released in 2015, but HTTP/1.1 is still the most widely supported one.

-In this article, I would like to get my hand dirty to start a client and a server and passing message around by following the HTTP/1.1's rule, so everyone will have a concrete idea of how HTTP protocol may looks like.
+In this article, I would start a client and a server by the tool **netcat** and passing message around them by following the HTTP/1.1, and hopefully shows you a rough idea about how HTTP protocol looks like in the real world.

 # Start a connection:

-    server > netcat -lp 1234 # l: listen, p: port browser> netcat localhost 1234 # connect to address
+    server > netcat -lp 1234 # l: listen, p: port browser> netcat localhost 1234 # connect to the address

-shell1 and 2 are connected via TCP, so if you send any message in browser will be received in server, and same the opposite.
+So these 2 shells are connected via TCP, then, any message you sent from browser(shell) will be received in server(shell), and the same the opposite.

-This is how the message are sending back and forwards between server and browser.
+That's because the server is not configured to deal with the message it received, so by defualt it will just echo the message back to the client.

 # Connect to a real web address: